klahrich/chiefhustler/content/diary/contrarian-investment-strategies.md

 _Hindsight bias_ seriously impairs proper assessment of past errors and significantly limits what can be learned from experience.
 As a result, we think mistakes are easy to see and are confident we won't make them again - until we do.

-## Chapter 4: Conquistadors in Tweed Jackets
+## Ch 4: Conquistadors in Tweed Jackets

 ...the efficient-market hypothesis, which holds that competition between sophisticated, knowledgeable investors keeps stock prices where they should be.
 This happens because all facts that determine stock prices are analyzed by large numbers of intelligent and rational investors.
 Prices may not always be right, but they are unbiased, so if they are wrong, they are just as likely to be too high as too low.l